 The research is being conducted on four buildings in the Docklands to ensure a range of data is collected in buildings within the same climate area.
 As these buildings are already standing however, gathering data would have been difficult without the use of software.

-Once collected from assets, data can be viewed and interpreted in simPRO’s customisable dashboard.
+Once collected from assets, data can be viewed and interpreted in Simpro’s customizable dashboard.

 “We’re really excited to have been able to work with O’Brien and CSIRO on this fantastic project,” Darley said.
 “It shows that IoT can be used for an incredibly broad range of use cases.
 IoT has an exciting future for many industries throughout Australia and overseas.”

-Users of simPRO IoT also have access to cloud-based dashboards to aid in the interpretation of the data.
-Further, by using simPRO and the IoT add-on together, users can analyse trends, predict component failure, send alerts and create jobs.
+Users of Simpro IoT also have access to cloud-based dashboards to aid in the interpretation of the data.
+Further, by using Simpro and the IoT add-on together, users can analyze trends, predict component failure, send alerts and create jobs.

-Led by CEO Sean Diljore and headquartered in Brisbane Australia, simPRO’s cloud-based software is an end-to-end field service management solution that streamlines field workflows to maximise workforces, enable business growth and increase profits.
+Led by CEO Sean Diljore and headquartered in Brisbane Australia, Simpro’s cloud-based software is an end-to-end field service management solution that streamlines field workflows to maximize workforces, enable business growth and increase profits.